Musa Çelebi: As a co-sultan

 The details of the previous Mehmed–Musa alliance are not clear.
 Musa declared himself the sultan of the European portion of the empire, while Mehmed viewed Musa as his vassal.
 Musa besieged Byzantine Constantinople (modern Istanbul) as retribution for Manuel II Palaiologos's support for Süleyman during the previous battles between Musa and Süleyman.
 Manuel II Palaiologos turned to Mehmed for support, who betrayed Musa and set up a new alliance between himself and the Byzantines against Musa.

 In 1411 and in 1412, Mehmed's forces clashed with Musa's, and in both cases Mehmed was defeated.
 In 1413, Mehmed gained the support of Serbian monarch Stefan Lazarević and the bey of the Turkish Dulkadirids, as well as some of the generals in Musa's army.
 He defeated Musa's forces in the Battle of Çamurlu near Samaku (today Samokov, Bulgaria).
 Injured and trying to escape, Musa was spotted and killed on 5 July 1413.

 Aftermath

-Musa by Thomas Artus in Histoire des Turcs, 17th century.
+Musa, Emperor of the Turks by Thomas Artus in Histoire des Turcs, 17th century.

 Musa's death ended the Ottoman Interregnum.
 His brother Mehmed Çelebi became Sultan Mehmed I. However, in 1416, Sheikh Bedreddin, one of Musa's former allies (chief military judge, the kazasker), led an unsuccessful revolt against Mehmed I. Other events that may be viewed as the continuation of the interregnum were the two rebellions of Mustafa Çelebi, another one of Bayazid's sons who had been hiding in Anatolia.
 Mustafa was a fifth claimant to throne and he fought against both his brother Mehmed I in 1416 and his nephew Murad II in 1421 unsuccessfully.